CMB Hemispherical Power Asymmetry from Early Phase of Inflation: Results and Discussions

 Our background metric has a small inhomogeneity, which is being treated as a perturbation.
 Since $\kappa H_0^{-1}<<1$, this acts as a superhorizon adiabatic perturbation and can affect the CMB quadrupole and octopole.
 In order to be consistent with observations, we impose the following constraints \cite{Erickcek_2008, Tiwari_2022} from measurements of the CMB quadrupole and octupole

 Here, the subscript "dec" indicates quantities evaluated at the time of decoupling. $\chi_{dec}$ is the comoving distance to decoupling.
 Here, $\alpha_{dec}=0.937\alpha$(comes from $\Psi_{dec}=0.937\Psi$ \cite{Erickcek_2008}).
-We use the latest Planck 2020 \cite{Planck:2020olo} values $Q = 3\sqrt{C_2} \lesssim 1.7\times10^{-5}$ and ${\cal O} = 3\sqrt{C_3} \lesssim 3.1 \times 10^{-5}$, three times the measured rms values of the quadrupole and octupole, as $3\sigma$ upper limits.
+We use the latest Planck 2020 \cite{refId0} values $Q = 3\sqrt{C_2} \lesssim 1.7\times10^{-5}$ and ${\cal O} = 3\sqrt{C_3} \lesssim 3.1 \times 10^{-5}$, three times the measured rms values of the quadrupole and octupole, as $3\sigma$ upper limits.
 These bounds stem from the Grishchuk-Zel'dovich effect, which dictates how super-horizon perturbations generate large-scale temperature anisotropies.
 We see that our perturbation easily satisfies both the constraints with the parameter values above obtained.
 This consistency is crucial, as it confirms that the proposed perturbation is physically viable and does not conflict with the well-constrained, large-scale structure of the CMB.

-In Figure \ref{fig:bound}, the blue solid curve corresponds to the maximum allowed value of $\alpha$ as a function of $\kappa$, derived from the quadrupole and octupole constraints.
-The light blue shaded region is the allowed parameter space.
-The red dashed line represents the best fit value of $\alpha \kappa$ (have been treated as a single parameter as stated earlier).
-The red shaded band shows the uncertainty in the $\alpha \kappa = constant$ constraint, accounting for measurement errors in both parameters.
-The black point with error bars represent considered central measurements.
-It is clear that measurements are well-constrained with approximately 30\% relative uncertainties, providing evidence for a small but statistically significant anisotropic component in the primordial power spectrum.
+Figure~\ref{fig:bound} summarizes the constraints on the anisotropy parameters.
+The blue solid curve represents the theoretical exclusion limit $\alpha_{\text{max}}(\kappa)$, derived by translating the observed Planck quadrupole ($Q$) and octupole ($\mathcal{O}$) amplitudes into upper bounds on super-horizon perturbations using Eqs.~\ref{c1} and \ref{c2}.
+The light-blue shaded region below this curve defines the parameter space consistent with these low-$\ell$ constraints.
+The red dashed curve represents the constraint derived from our hemispherical asymmetry analysis.
+Since the dipole modulation signal in our model scales with the product $\alpha \kappa$ (for the phase $\omega=0$), the data primarily constrain this combination.
+The curve shows the best-fit hyperbola $\alpha \kappa \approx 0.97 \times 10^{-7}\text{Mpc}^{-1}$, obtained via $\chi^2$ minimization of the mode-coupling statistic $S_H(L)$ over the multipole range $\ell = 2-63$.
+The red shaded band indicates the corresponding $1\sigma$ uncertainty region propagated from this fit.
+Finally, the black point marks the central values for the specific representative case used in our analysis, with error bars illustrating the relative uncertainty implied by the fit.

+An in-built assumption in our formalism is that the inhomogeneity will quickly decay during the initial stages of inflation.
+Such a decay is expected and has been explicitly demonstrated for a class of anisotropic models ~\cite{Wald_Robert_1983}.
+This is likely to explain the scale dependence of the HPA and may also satisfy Gaussianity constraints, as observed in Byrnes et al. \cite{Byrnes_2016, Byrnes_2015}.
+However, so far we have not really determined the non-Gaussianity contribution within our model.
+This needs more work, which is postponed to future research.